Testosterone

 Aging in men

-Healthy men continue to produce testosterone throughout their lives, but at slowly decreasing rates.
-Young men have high levels of testosterone and old men lower levels.
+Healthy men continue to produce testosterone throughout their lives, but at a slowly decreasing rate.
+Young men have high levels of testosterone and old men have lower levels.

 Testosterone does not cause prostate cancer or BPH.
-If testosterone were the cause, young rather than old men would be suffering from enlarged prostates and dying of prostate cancer.
+If testosterone were the cause, young men (who have much higher levels of testosterone than old men) would be suffering from enlarged prostates and prostate cancer.
 Studies show that older men with the highest level of testosterone have the least prostate enlargement.
 Conversely, men with the highest level of estrogen have enlarged prostates.

 As most men age, the level of estrogens, estrogen look-alikes and xenoestrogen toxins in their bodies rises.
-Declining testosterone from aging, together with this increasing level of various estrogens, is the most likely reason for prostate enlargement and prostate cancer in men.
+Declining testosterone from aging, together with this increasing level of various estrogens, is the most likely cause of prostate enlargement and prostate cancer in men.

 Testosterone replacement therapy (TRT) for men

-For many decades, testosterone has been used to treat men.
-Today, the most popular, patient-friendly and flexible form of treatment is testosterone skin cream.
+Testosterone supplements have been used to treat men for many decades.
+The most patient-friendly and flexible form of treatment is testosterone skin cream.
 It can be applied directly to the skin of the scrotum or other receptive areas.
 Gels and creams have mostly replaced other forms of testosterone.
 For example, injections can be painful and do not provide a consistent level of testosterone in the following days and weeks; patches have a high level of adverse skin reactions and are unsightly; pellets need surgical application, can become infected, may be painful, and can fall out; oral capsules may be erratically absorbed, poorly tolerated in the gastrointestinal system, and do not provide consistent testosterone levels.

 Side-effects from excessive testosterone in men